beenlanced/ai_rag_user_guide/README.md

    </p>

 4. **Close out of the App**
-   To close out of the application terminate the browser and type ctrl-z in the terminal to suspend the streamlit process
+   To close out of the application terminate the browser and type ctrl-c in the terminal to stop the streamlit process

 ---